gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-attributes.md

    ..
 ```
 You can set each attribute's value with the various `gl.vertexAttribXXX`
 functions.
 The value is used when `enable` is false.
-When enable is true data for
+When `enable` is true, data for
 the attribute is pulled from the assigned buffer.

 <a id="vaos"></a>